lawrennd/old_talks/_ai/includes/sedolian-voids.md

 \subsection{Uber ATG}

 \notes{Unfortunately, such Sedolian voids are not constrained to game playing machines.
 On March 18th 2018, just two years after AlphaGo's victory, the Uber ATG self-driving vehicle killed a pedestrian in Tuscson Arizona.
-The neural networks that were trained on pedestrian detection did not detect Elaine because she was pushing a bicycle, laden with her bags, across the highway.
-This situation represented a Sedolian void for the neural network, and it failed to stop the car.}
+The neural networks that were trained on pedestrian detection did not detect Elaine because she was pushing a bicycle, laden with her bags, across the highway.[^uber-atg-crash] This situation represented a Sedolian void for the neural network, and it failed to stop the car.

+[^uber-atg-crash]: The NTSB Report on the accident can be found online here: <https://www.ntsb.gov/investigations/Pages/HWY18FH010.aspx>.}

 \figure{\includeyoutube{iWGhXof45zI}{600}{450}}{A vehicle operated by Uber ATG was involved in a fatal crash when it killed pedestrian Elaine Herzberg, 49.}{uber-atg-elaine}